-Sales Advisor 25h - Temporary contract
+Sales Advisor 25h - temporary contract

 Additional Information

-This position is based in Umeå and you should be able to work during store opening hours.
+This position is based in Karlstad and you should be able to work during store opening hours.
 Basic language skills in Swedish or English is needed.

 Due to data policies, we only accept applications (CV and cover letter) through the career page.